 Just like you need to spray heat protection before styling, it’s a good idea to protect those locks from all the time spent in the sun with something that will protect color, prevent fading and keep your scalp happy too.

-Turns out the reason my blonde often gets a red tint is underlaying pigment that really starts to pull out when exposed to the sun.
+Turns out the reason my blonde often gets a red tint is underlying pigment that really starts to pull out when exposed to the sun.
 So if your color is fading, time to up your sun protection game.

-And hey your scalp is where the whole healthy hair piece starts!
+And hey, your scalp is where the whole healthy hair piece starts!